 Legal amphetamines make up the majority of amphetamines with the exception of methamphetamine which is actually a double synthesized version of the drug amphetamine which is derived from the Mu-Huange plant.

 All of these drugs can be legally prescribed by a doctor for the treatment of various medical and psychological disorders.

 There are a number of different reasons why a doctor might prescribe legal amphetamines to a patient.

 Unfortunately, amphetamines, even when taken as prescribed can lead to physical and psychological dependence.
-These drugs are very habit-forming and sustained or continued repeat use of amphetamines, even legal amphetamines, can lead to addiction.
+According to the University of Maryland, these drugs are very habit-forming and sustained or continued repeat use of amphetamines, even legal amphetamines, can lead to addiction.

 Amphetamine addiction develops when the body develops a physical or psychological tolerance to the drug and actually depends on amphetamines as a means of “feeling” normal or to cope.
 Amphetamine addiction can occur even when legal amphetamines are taken and even when they are taken as prescribed although the risk of addiction is much lower for those who take these drugs for a prescribed purpose and who do not stray from the doctor’s recommended use of the drugs.

 Various other side effects of amphetamines are also possible and due to the chemical changes that occur within the brain, amphetamine addiction is a lifelong problem that really never goes away even with treatment.